Mega Millions jackpot: Is it possible to guarantee a win?

 And there’s one more potential slice that could be carved out of your prize: other winners.
 The jackpot is shared among all jackpot winners, so you might only get half of the jackpot or less.

-So, yes, there are ways to guarantee a win, but you’re unlikely to win enough to make up for the cost of the tickets.
-There’s no gaming the system.
+So, yes, there are ways to guarantee a win, but you’re unlikely to win enough to compensate for the ticket cost.
+There’s no gaming system.

 If you’re determined to try your luck, the next Mega Millions drawing is scheduled for 11 p.m.
 ET Tuesday.
 The deadline to buy tickets for the Tuesday drawing is 10:45 p.m. for retail locations and 10:43 p.m. for online play.
 Once a ticket is generated, it cannot be canceled.